mattnkrueger/ECE-3360_Embedded_Systems/final_project/src/ESP32_Embedded_Final/include/chess/chess.md

 ## 4: Piece (struct):
 - **no behavior; just a definition of a piece belonging to a square**
-- type: PieceType (enum) king, queen, rook, bishop, knight, pawno
+- type: PieceType (enum) king, queen, rook, bishop, knight, pawn
 - color: white or black (or user defined)